Appearance

 Summary

-In this exercise, you became familiar with the Agentforce Vibes IDE and configured your local project.
+In this exercise, you activated the Salesforce hosted MCP servers, configured your local project and became familiar with the Agentforce Vibes IDE.
 You explored key areas like the Explorer, Extensions, Org Browser, Terminal, and Status Bar, and retrieved the metadata needed for the Partner Performance Dashboard.
 You also explored the Agentforce Vibes sidebar settings and took a look at the available Skills and Rules to understand what's possible.

 Your environment is now fully prepared for the next steps - where you’ll begin using Agentforce Vibes to analyze your project and build your application.